pgunn78/PI-in-the-Sky/README.md

 ## Planning
 ### Goals
 Launch a raspberry pi into the sky measuring and recording accelerometer data along it's flight and ensure that the pi is not broken when it lands.
-### Methond
+### Method
-Using a air canon we will launch a inclosed capsule which will hold a Raspberry Pi, accelerometer, battery, and parachute to slow its decent. the air canon can additionally be mounted on a platform of some kind which can be adjusted or just held
+Using a air canon we will launch a inclosed capsule which will hold a Raspberry Pi, accelerometer, battery, and parachute to slow its decent.
+(Optional) the air canon can additionally be mounted on a platform of some kind which can be adjusted or just held
 ### Materials
 #### 1 - 12
 1. PVC tubing